alibaba/MongoShake/README.md

 # Usage
 ---
-Run `./bin/collector.darwin64` or `collector.linux64` which is built in OSX and Linux respectively.<br>
+Run `./bin/collector.darwin64` or `collector.linux64` which is built in OSX and Linux respectively.

 Or you can build mongo-shake yourself according to the following steps:

 *  git clone https://github.com/alibaba/MongoShake.git
 *  cd MongoShake
-*  export GOPATH=\`pwd\`
+*  make
-*  cd src/vendor
+*  ./bin/collector -conf=conf/collector.conf

-*  govendor sync    #please note: must install govendor first and then pull all dependencies: `go get -u github.com/kardianos/govendor`.
-Or, users can use govendor located in `tools` directory: `../../tools/govendor sync`
-*  cd ../../ && ./build.sh
-*  ./bin/collector -conf=conf/collector.conf #please note: user must modify collector.conf first to match needs.
+please note: user must modify collector.conf first to match needs.
 You can also use \"start.sh\" script which supports hypervisor mechanism in Linux OS only.

 # Shake series tool
 ---